Layers of Security Counter Security Defects

 Keep in mind that the seven layers focus on your network security.

 Today’s cybersecurity extends beyond your network.
 After all, your network is no longer defined by four walls.
-Your network can be far-reaching, even global.
-That requires a broader focus that considers all mission-critical assets, including data security, application security, endpoint security, network security, perimeter security, and human security.
+Instead, your network can be far-reaching, even global.
+That requires a broader focus that considers all mission-critical assets, including data security, application security, endpoint security best practices, network security, perimeter security, and human security.

-If you’re using a managed service provider, you need to start by looking at its service offering.
+If you’re using a managed IT services provider, you need to start by looking at its service offering.
 As you can see, most MSPs fall short when it comes to meeting even last year’s acceptable standards.
-The fewer tools they deploy on your behalf, the more open you are to attack.
+Moreover, the fewer tools they deploy on your behalf, the more open you are to attack.

 With remote workforces, endpoint security and multi-factor authentication are mandatory.
 Yet, slightly more than half (57%) worldwide have adopted MFA.
 Companies with 26 to 100 present a 34% adoption rate.

 The same neglect for standard deployment applies to endpoint protection.
 BullGuardOne cites that nearly a quarter of companies in the U.S. and U.K. neglect endpoint security altogether.
-Even those implementing endpoint protection rely on consumer-grade applications (32%).
+Moreover, even those implementing endpoint protection rely on consumer-grade applications (32%).

 What’s Your State of Readiness?